-Tony Pacella enters his fifth season as the Sewanee Head Men's Soccer Coach.
+Tony Pacella enters his sixth season as the Sewanee Head Men's Soccer Coach.

-In his first two seasons, Pacella immediately raised the bar with one of the toughest schedules in the southeast.
-Over the past two years, Sewanee has won 10 games and have close in others with a combined 12 losses by a single goal.
+In his first two seasons (2015-16), Pacella immediately raised the bar with one of the toughest schedules in the southeast.
+Over the past two years, Sewanee has won 11 games and have close in others with a combined 12 losses by a single goal.

 Pacella came to Sewanee from Amherst College, where he served as the assistant men's soccer coach for Jeffs.